manuelbieh/react-book/ecosystem/routing.md

 The `render` prop of the Route component can be used to check whether a user is logged in.
 If they are, a `Dashboard` component will be shown on the `/` Route, otherwise the user will be redirected to the `/login` Route via the `Redirect` component.

 `Redirect` components can also be used inside `Switch` elements.
-It behaves just like a `Route` component and only matches if no other `Route` or `Redirect` has matched with the current URL.
+They behave just like a `Route` component and only match if no other `Route` or `Redirect` has matched with the current URL.

 If the `Redirect` is used inside of a `Switch` element, it can also receive a `from` prop.
 This is the equivalent to the `path` prop of the `Route` component, but ensures that the `Redirect` is taking place whenever the URL matches the value provided in the from prop: